 The distinguishing factor of the simple church movement is an emphasis on house churches.
 A simple church might also emphasize lay leaders, a family atmosphere, and reproducing more house churches.

-A “simple church” may meet anywhere with or without trained leaders, formal liturgy, programs, or structures.
-Like many house churches, a simple church is usually a small group of no more than 20–25 persons.
-The term simple church is often used interchangeably with other terms like organic church, essential church, primitive church, relational church, and micro-church.
-All have in common a rejection of larger churches organized along denominational lines, formal leadership, church buildings, and formal worship services.
-Emphasis in simple churches is on building relationships within the small group and missionary outreach.
+A “simple church” can meet anywhere.
+They may or may not have trained leaders, formal liturgy, programs, or structures.
+A simple church is usually a small group of no more than 20–25 persons.
+The term simple church is often used interchangeably with other terms like house church, organic church, essential church, primitive church, relational church, and micro-church.
+All have in common a rejection of larger churches organized along denominational lines, church buildings, and formal worship services.
+The emphasis in simple churches is on building relationships within the small group and missionary outreach.

-In addition, some critics are concerned about doctrinal purity and accountability in the Simple Church movement.
-The Holy Spirit is ultimately the one responsible for ensuring purity within the worldwide church body, but God has given us the model for local churches structured under the leadership of godly elders and deacons.
-Yet God can certainly work both within a formal religious structure and in the midst of believers gathering in someone’s home.
-As with all things, Christian love and acceptance is the rule to follow.
-Those who “are not against us are for us” (Mark 9:40), and whether we worship in large cathedrals or small home gatherings, the important thing is the proclamation of the gospel of Jesus Christ to a lost world, the upholding of the Word of God as the sufficient model for faith and practice, and the love we have for one another.
+In addition, some critics are concerned about doctrinal purity and accountability in the simple church movement.
+The Holy Spirit is ultimately the one responsible for ensuring purity within the worldwide church body.
+God can certainly work both within a formal religious structure and in the midst of believers gathering in someone’s home.
+As with all things, Christian love is the rule to follow.
+Those who are not against us are for us (Mark 9:40), and whether we worship in large cathedrals or small home gatherings, the important thing is the proclamation of the gospel of Jesus Christ to a lost world, the upholding of the Word of God as the rule for faith and practice, and the love we have for one another.